The Friends of the Wild Flower Garden

 Below: In the two 2008 photos below we are looking out through the barren trees of April, across the current Garden wetland and toward the west hillside.
 This could be a similar perspective to the photos at the top of the page if the birch in those old photos were in the current Garden space.
 We see a birch or two, but the extensive grove no longer is there.
 Most of what we see are ash and maple.
 The photo immediately below is taken near Garden Guidepost #32 and the other photo from further north near Guidepost #33.
 Gardener Cary George reported in the Fringed Gentian™ in September 1990 that a large number of the old birch had been lost in the drought that occurred in the last years of the 1980 decade.
 Trees in the wetland today are mostly ash, red maple, tamarack, white cedar, a few black spruce and swamp white oak.
 Shrubs include dogwoods, buttonbush, nannyberry, ninebark, highbush cranberry and alder.

 In 1946 Garden Curator Martha Crone wanted visitors to have a close-up view of aquatic plants that were in open water pool in the wetland, so a trail through the center of the wetland was added.
-With the path in, she was able to have 3 small pools placed along the path in 1947.
+With the path in, she was able to have 3 small pools placed along the path.

 Photo Below One of the paths in the wetland on May 7, 1957.
 Note the Marsh Marigolds growing along the path.

 Below: Another wetland view showing part of the Swamp Trail and one of the 3 new pools on May 27, 1950.